philG204/user-managment/README.md

 ## Description
 This is the back-end microservice for a user managment web application, wich connects to a PostgreSQL Database.
-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+To access the user data go to the 'users' route in your domain URL, there you will find all the user operations as the following: "" [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 ## Installation